elliot-mb/lattemetal/README.md

-# CoffeeMetal
+# LatteMetal

-CoffeeMetal is my own-brewed RISC-based ISA and micro-architecture written in Java.
+LatteMetal is my own-brewed RISC-based ISA and micro-architecture written in Java.

 It is a pipelined superscalar implementation which focuses on hardware-optimisation to achieve amiable performance.